 According to the National Earthquake Information Center, there are an average of 20,000 earthquakes each year —16 of them being major disasters.
 On August 14, 2021, a magnitude 7.2 earthquake struck the southwest region of Haiti and killed over 2,000 people.
 As with other earthquakes, much of the damage was caused by buildings collapsing with people inside them.

 Unfortunately, earthquakes like this can happen at any moment in earthquake-prone regions — making earthquake-proof buildings essential all over the world.

 Over the past few decades, engineers have introduced new designs and building materials to better equip buildings to withstand earthquakes.
-Read on to learn how earthquake-proof buildings are designed today.Table of Contents
+Read on or skip to the infographic below to learn how earthquake-proof buildings are designed today.Table of Contents

 How Earthquakes Impact Buildings